Aristocrat Suites

 Nestled among the treetops, this serene room is inspired by the poetry of W.B.
 Yeats.
 Soft blue tones and delicate floral accents create a tranquil retreat, offering an escape from the hustle and bustle of everyday life.
 A luxurious freestanding bath overlooks the leafy Malone Road, providing the perfect spot to unwind with a book of Yeats’ timeless works.

 Recognized by The Gloss Magazine as the most Bridgerton-inspired room at The Harrison, this elegant space exudes historic charm.
 The antique bed, dating back to the 1850s, adds to the romantic ambiance.
-Start your day with breakfast in bed while discovering the rich artistic and literary legacy of the Yeats family.

 The John Hewitt, a Suite for Creatives with a room with a view